MeghanaChillara0203/SAGE/Final_sage/README.md

 # How the program works:

-When you run make the program will load our pre-trained machine learning model and the file containing pre-defined intent/response pairs for the SAGE, and will intilize the GUI.
+When you run make the program will load our pre-trained machine learning model and the file containing pre-defined intent/response pairs for the SAGE, and will initialize the GUI.
 When a user types a question and presses enter, SAGE uses the model to predict the user's intent, and based on that will generate a response to give.

 # What you should see when you run:

 When this is run you should see a GUI pop up.
 The GUI will have a logo, a question entry box, an answer text box, a scrollbar, and a button to exit.

-If you type a question into the text box and hit enter you should see the question disapear and SAGE's reposnse to that quesiton come into the asnwer box.
+If you type a question into the text box and hit enter you should see the question disappear and SAGE's response to that question come into the answer box.
 If you hit exit, you should see the GUI exit.

 # Additional Notes